-Oral History Summer School was established in Hudson, New York, in 2012, as a rigorous training program to help students from varied fields––writers, social workers, radio producers, artists, teachers, human rights workers––make use of oral history as an ethical interview practice in their lives and work (Read More: What is Oral History?).
+Oral History Summer School was established in Hudson, New York, in 2012, as an immersive training program to help students from varied fields––writers, social workers, radio producers, artists, teachers, human rights workers––make use of oral history as an ethical interview practice in their lives and work (Read More: What is Oral History?).

 Our students have come from Italy, Australia, Germany, Switzerland, China, Canada, Spain, Turkey, Brazil, Panama, and all over the United States.
-OHSS alumni have gone on to apply their oral history training to exhibitions, policy work, branding, art projects, and research, as well as collaborations with community organizations, institutions, and schools.
+OHSS alumni have gone on to apply their oral history training to exhibitions, policy work, branding, art projects, family history, mitigation and public health research, as well as collaborations with community organizations, institutions, and schools.
 You can read more about our alumni network and their accomplishments, here, and in OHSS Alumni newsletters I (2014) and II (2016).

-In summer 2016, we will will offer our first workshop in Chicago, with the Studs Terkel Radio Archive and Chicago Torture Justice Memorials.
-Our first online class will be offered in 2016 and Oral History Winter School will return to Hudson in January 2017.
+In summer 2016, we offered our first workshop in Chicago, with the Studs Terkel Radio Archive and Chicago Torture Justice Memorials and returned to Chicago in 2017, to collaborate with the National Public Housing Museum.
+Our first online class will be offered in 2019 and Oral History Winter School will return to Hudson in January 2019.
 Read more about our workshops, here.